c-minor-7/cm7-lang-parser/README.md

 # cm7-lang-parser

 Cm7 is a language to represent chords and lyrics.
-This package is a parser for this language.
+This package is a parser for the language.
 See [here](docs/spec.md) for the language specification.

 ## Motivation
 Displaying chords on top of each line of lyrics at the correct position can be tricky.
 The idea is to write the chords and lyrics in a way regardless of the correct position.
-Then the parser transform it into JSON containing useful info for the frontend to decide how to show it.
+Then the parser transform it into AST and let the frontend to decide how to show it.

 ## Usage